cucapra/dahlia-evaluation/README.md

 ### Getting Started Guide

-- Download the artifact VM Image. **TODO: Add link to artifact**
+- Download the artifact VM Appliance. **TODO: Add link to artifact**
-- (*Optional, but recommended*) Enable [multiple physical cores][multiple-cores] for the Virtual Machine.
-Parts of the evaluation can be completed faster with multiple core support enabled within the VM.
+- (*Optional, but recommended*) Enable multiple physical cores for the Virtual Machine.
+  In Virtual box, select the appliance and under Settings > System > Processor enable all physical cores.
 - Boot the image in your favorite hypervisor (we tested the image using [VirtualBox][]).
 - Open a terminal and type `cd Desktop/dahlia-evaluation`.
-- In the current shell, type `export BUILDBOT=http://cerberus.cs.cornell.edu:5000`.
+- Get the latest version of this repository: `git pull`.
 - Run `./_scripts/sanity-check.sh`.
 The script should report no errors.
 - Run `ESTIMATE=100 ./_scripts/run-dahlia-accepts.sh`.
-This script will generate configurations for the benchmarks reported in the paper and run the dahlia compiler on 100 of them.
-It will also generate an estimate of time required to run *all* configurations for the benchmark on *all available cores*.
+The script runs the dahlia
+  compiler on 100 configurations for each benchmark and reports a time estimate for running on all configurations.
 - Run `jupyter nbconvert --execute main-figures.ipynb` and then type `ls all-figures/ | wc -l`.
   The reported number should be 13.
 - Open <http://cerberus.cs.cornell.edu:5000>.
-The web page should display a to the Polyphemus deployment available to PLDI AEC reviewers.
+The web page should display the Polyphemus deployment available to PLDI AEC reviewers.

 [multiple-cores]: https://askubuntu.com/questions/365615/how-do-i-enable-multiple-cores-in-my-virtual-enviroment
 [virtualbox]: https://www.virtualbox.org